Blackpool Magicians Club Ltd.

 So, once again, Blackpool changed their name to that which it is today… BLACKPOOL MAGICIANS’ CLUB.

-Honorary Life Vice Presidents are limited to 3 and currently the positions are held by Bill Lamb, Tom Owen and Mark Raffles.
+Honorary Life Vice Presidents are limited to 3 and currently the positions are held by Bill Lamb, Arthur Casson and Mark Raffles.

 Johnny Hart, a former member of the Blackpool Magicians’ Club began his magical career by winning one of our competitions, then going on to win the Magic Circles ‘Young Magician of the Year’ competition.
 The current club badge was designed by Bill Lamb, who used the design on the front cover of the book ‘Tricks & illusions’ by Will Goldston, who visited the club in August 1942 and donated some books so that the club could start a library.
 The world famous Convention has been run by Blackpool Magicians’ Club since 1952, and in 2012 Blackpool Magicians’ Club will be celebrating the 60th anniversary of the World Famous Blackpool Magic Convention.
 The same year Blackpool will host the FISM 2012 World Championships of Magic.

-Previous magic convention organisers have been Harry Dewhirst, Bill Lamb, Tom Owen, Steve Eastham and Ian Ogilvy.
-The current organiser is Derek Lever.
+Previous magic convention organisers have been Harry Dewhirst, Bill Lamb, Tom Owen, Steve Eastham, Ian Ogilvy and Derek Lever.
+The convention is now organised by a small team of members each with their own roles and skill sets.
 The convention was for many years operated for the one day only at the Casino at the Blackpool Pleasure Beach.
 Then as it grew larger it was moved to the Winter gardens.
 In 1986 Derek Lever originated ‘The British Magical Championships’ and the first event was held on the Saturday night in the Horseshoe Show bar at the casino.
 The Grand Prix winner was none other than Blackpool Magicians’ Club Past President, Mark Raffles.
-In recent years the championships has expanded so much it now takes place in the 3,000 seater Opera House and the British Magical Close-up Championships takes place on the Friday evening, making the convention an exciting weekend, instead of just one day.

-Despite having only around 45 members the Blackpool Magicians’ Club manage to host the world’s largest Magic Convention every February when nearly 3,000 magicians from all over the world are thoroughly entertained for 3 days by international magic stars in the Opera House and Winter Gardens.
+Blackpool Magicians’ Club host the world’s largest Magic Convention every February when nearly 3,500 magicians from all over the world are thoroughly entertained for 3 days by international magic stars in the Opera House and Winter Gardens.
 A remarkable achievement and long may it continue.